Reclaimed Water May Be One of the Biggest Focuses of Wastewater in 2019

-One of the major obstacles to reclaimed water use is public perception, especially when it comes to wastewater that’s treated to be safe to drink.
-A lot of people have trouble getting over the idea that the water is gross because it came directly from wastewater or sewage.
+One of the major obstacles to reclaimed water use is public perception.
+A lot of people have trouble getting over the idea that the water is gross when coming from wastewater or sewage.
 It’s understandable that people can’t shake the feeling of disgust.

 Studies by Paul Rozin, a psychologist at the University of Pennsylvania, and Brent Haddad, a water resources economist from the University of California Santa Cruz, have come up with several strategies for helping people overcome this feeling.